 Avoid looking for new flashy features within the App.

 By providing transport to those that need it most, you must account for the many different types of personal situations that arise.
 In this age of instant gratification a user base will quickly tell you if the App is not working by the social ‘justice’ one can administer one tweet at a time.
 Therefore the focus should not be on a feature set, but the ability for the commuter or user to feel comfortable whilst being intuitively guided through the booking process.
 First focus on identifying the critical behavioural queues then build the service and technology around them.
 For example, if a passenger will only walk up to 150m before choosing a different mode of transport then build this into the overall design.

 5. Can an approved carer make a booking on behalf of the passenger?

-Avoid being constrained to a fixed outcome. n-demand transport is fluid by nature, therefore don't be afraid of taking a phased approach and rolling out additional capability after you have tested the first iteration.
+Avoid being constrained to a fixed outcome.
+Demand-Responsive Transport is fluid by nature, therefore don't be afraid of taking a phased approach and rolling out additional capability after you have tested the first iteration.

 Ensuring that your fleet is equipped with the appropriate modifications that enable all passengers to access the vehicle in a similar manner goes a long way towards providing transit equity.
 Whilst Demand-Responsive Transport is improving every day with new technology it’s important to remember that some passengers may not require or be able to use a smartphone.
 This is where call centre support and ‘surrogate’ bookings help expand the reach and improve the ability for specific people to use the service.

 6. Don’t over-complicate it with additional competition

 Avoid placing a DRT service where it will compete with existing services or compromise the overall goal for public transport in the area.

 There have been multiple stories of failed DRT businesses around the globe.
 The successful deployments have shown an ability to provide ongoing synergies with the overall transport network by:

 - Improving access to, and integration with high-capacity mass-transit modes